eddanger/sinatra-oauth-provider/README.md

-Sinatra OAuth Provider
+Sinatra Rack Middleware OAuth Provider
 ===

-An experiment in creating a Sinatra OAuth Provider, Consumer and API wrapper.
+An experiment in creating a Sinatra OAuth Provider as Rack Middleware, a simple OAuth Consumer and API wrapper to tie it all together.

+The Rack Middleware takes a simple hash of OAuth protected paths (represented by regular expressions) and associated request methods.

 # To run the provider:
 	ruby provider.rb